RyanGao67/ComputerScience/laserfiche_interview.md

   // ...oh look, we got hacked.
 }
 ```
 The key difference is the data being passed to the executeQuery(...) method.
 In the first case, the parameterized string and the parameters are passed to the database separately, which allows the driver to correctly interpret them.
-In the second case, the full SQL statement is constructed before the driver is invoked, meaning we are vulnerable to maliciously crafted parameters.

-You should always use parameterized statements where available, they are your number one protection against SQL injection.
+In the second case, the full SQL statement is constructed before the driver is invoked, meaning we are vulnerable to maliciously crafted parameters.You should always use parameterized statements where available, they are your number one protection against SQL injection.

 * Object Relational Mapping
 Many development teams prefer to use Object Relational Mapping (ORM) frameworks to make the translation of SQL result sets into code objects more seamless.
 ORM tools often mean developers will rarely have to write SQL statements in their code – and these tools thankfully use parameterized statements under the hood.